The Complexity Geometry of a Single Qubit: Introduction

 `Complexity Geometry' should not be confused with `Geometric Complexity' \cite{GeometricComplexity}, which as far as we know is completely unrelated.
 The complexity geometry of a holographic system is also not to be confused with the geometry of the holographic dual---they are not the same, and their dimensionalities exponentially differ.\\

-In Sec.~\ref{sec:FunctionVSState} we will distinguish the two kinds of objects whose complexities we may which to calculate: unitaries and states.
-In Sec.~\ref{sec:GateVSGeometry} will discuss the two ways we might seek to characterize the complexity of these objects: gate counting and complexity geometry. \\
+In Sec.~\ref{sec:FunctionVSState} we will distinguish the two kinds of objects whose complexities we may wish to calculate: unitaries and states.
+In Sec.~\ref{sec:GateVSGeometry} we will discuss the two ways we might seek to characterize the complexity of these objects: gate counting and complexity geometry. \\